norgeous/game-off-2022/ideas.md

   - more tiles sets (perhaps forest > city > inside building)
   - introduce 1 zombie first, later hoards of zombies
   - doors
-- on-screen analog or d-pad and jump+fire buttons (for mobile)
 - post-processing + lighting (might be worth spending a day on?)
 - show keyboard bindings somewhere on screen (IMPORTANT)
 - settings menu?